mttaggart/gitclass/README.md

 This project works, but is a learning project for me.

 ## Getting Started

-Let's download the tools:
+### Installation
+You can either download the compiled executable from the [releases](https://github.com/mttaggart/gitclass/releases)

+Or build from source using Rust!

+#### Install Rust

+Follow the instructions [here](https://www.rust-lang.org) to install Rust, and [here](https://crates.io/install) to install Cargo, Rust's build system.

+Clone the repo:

     git clone https://github.com/mttaggart/gitclass

-Or download from the Releases page.

 Then enter the new folder.
+Use Cargo to build the project

+    cargo build --release

-You can run the scripts from where they are, or copy the executable to a directory in your path, `PATH` for example:
+This will compile the project on your platform.
+You can then copy the result to a directory known to your `PATH`.
+For example:

-    sudo cp gitclass /usr/local/bin/
+    sudo cp target/release/gitclass /usr/local/bin/

 ### Creating a classroom